Blendify/college-filters/README.rst

       use this to download the file downloaded earlier.
    #.
 After selcting the file use :guilabel:`Open file` to import the filters.
    #.
 Finally you can use :guilabel:`Apply new filters to existing email`
-      or just finish with :guilabel:`Create filters`
+      and finish with :guilabel:`Create filters`
 #.
 Your college emails will now be sorted